You're viewing Apigee Edge documentation.

 What else should I know about streaming?

-Message payload size is restricted to the following.
-Exceeding those sizes results in
+Message payload size is restricted to 10 MB in Edge Cloud and

-In Edge for Private Cloud deployments, you can modify this value.
+In Edge for Private Cloud deployments, you can modify the non-streamed request/response size limit.
 Be sure to test before deploying the change to production.

 - For Edge for Private Cloud releases previous to 4.16.01: